 As part of my paperless workflow, I save a lot of documents in PDF format.
-Some applications don’t support “save to PDF” but fortunately, macOS has a “print to PDF” feature that works system-wide and in any application.
-In this article, I will show you how to “print to PDF” on an iOS device running iOS 9 or newer.
+Some applications don’t support “save to PDF,” but fortunately, macOS has a “print to PDF” feature that works system-wide and in any application.
+In this article, I will show you how to print to PDF in iOS 9 or newer using the Share sheet.

 Before Apple added the print to PDF feature to iOS, I had to use third-party apps.
 Some of those apps worked well, but they all had issues with the native Mail app due to lack of direct integration.

 Starting with iOS 9, Apple added print to PDF functionality to the Mail app.
 In iOS 10, Apple made the print to PDF feature available to other areas that support printing.
 Unfortunately, it is not very intuitive to use.
 Here is how it works the Mail app:

 - Zoom into the document using the two-finger pinch gesture (if you have a 3D Touch enabled device, you can hard press to peek and pop)

 - Click on the Share icon

 - Save or share the email as a PDF via any of the available services

 Using the above steps, I save receipts I receive via email to Dropbox as PDFs when I am traveling.

 Outside of the Mail, the print to PDF feature works similarly.
 Instead of using the Reply/Forward icon, you can use the Share icon directly and select print.
 Then follow the rest of the steps.